pcaro90/twcaldav/README.md

 > [!WARNING]
 >
 > This project was completely coded by an AI agent.
-A human was involved to
+A human was involved in
-> describe the project, to make implementation and behaviour decisions, to
+> describing the project, making implementation and behavior decisions, defining
-> define what tests should be performed, detected and pointed mistakes, and a
+> required tests, and spotting errors, among other things.
+However, so far, the
-> few other things.
-However, as of now, human did **NOT** write or correct a
+> human has NOT written or corrected a single line of code directly.
+What a time
-> single line of code directly.
-What a time to be alive.
+> to be alive.
 >
 > Also, this program may destroy your data (not because it was made by robots).
 > Always use `--dry-run` before sync'ing anything important.